-Water group neutrals (H2O, OH, and O) in Saturn's inner magnetosphere play the dominant role in loss of energetic electrons and ions.
-The observations of energetic electrons and ions in Saturn's inner magnetosphere suggest that these plasmas do not survive very long time due to the neutral cloud originated from Enceladus (~3.95 Rs) [e.g., Paranicas et al., 2007; 2008].
-These abundant neutrals in the inner magnetosphere play the dominant role in a loss process of energetic plasmas [e.g., Paranicas et al., 2007; Sittler et al., 2008].
+Saturn's inner magnetosphere is dominated by water group neutrals (H2O, OH, and O) originated from H2O plume in the south pole of Enceladus (~3.95 Rs).
+Water group neutrals in the inner magnetosphere play the dominant role in loss of plasmas.
+The observations of energetic electrons and ions in Saturn's inner magnetosphere suggest that these plasmas do not survive very long time due to the neutral cloud [e.g., Paranicas et al., 2007; 2008, Sittler et al., 2008].
+Thus, the previous studies suggested that the neutrals contribute to loss processes of plasma in the inner magnetosphere.
+However, little has been reported on a quantitative study of the electron loss process due to electron-neutral collisions.
 Conducting one dimensional test-particle simulation, Tadokoro et al. [2014] examined the time variations of equatorial pitch angle distribution and electrons within loss cone through 1 keV electron pitch angle scattering due to electron-H2O elastic collisions around Enceladus when the electron flux tube passes the region of the dense H2O molecules in the vicinity of Enceladus (~380 sec).
 The result showed that the electrons of 11.4 % are lost in ~380 sec.
 The time corresponds to the time scale of the co-rotation of the flux tube passing through the region of the dense H2O in the vicinity of Enceladus.
 Assuming the uniform azimuth H2O density structure in the Enceladus torus, they estimated the electron loss rate of 33% during one co-rotation.
 Next remaining issue is the survey of energy dependent electron loss rate.
 We examine the loss rates of electrons with 500 eV - 50keV due to elastic collisions.